guocong231/Web-Crawled-Corpus-for-English-Chinese-NMT/README.md

 # Web-Crawled-Corpus-for-English-Chinese-NMT

-<<<<<<< HEAD
-We have built our own KEKE corpus.
+We have built our own WCC-EC corpus.
 There are 341K total pairs of sentences.

 If you would like to obtain all the data, please contact the following email address while ensuring that it is for your own use only and for research purposes only.

-KEKE is distributed under the following license.
+WCC-EC is distributed under the following license.

 If you would like to obtain all the data, please contact the following email address while ensuring that it is for your own use only and for research purposes only.

-WCC-JC is distributed under the following license.
+WCC-EC is distributed under the following license.

-Terms of Use for WCC-JC
+Terms of Use for WCC-EC

-We will provide WCC-JC data (Hereinafter referred to as "this data.") subject to your acceptance of these Terms of Use.
+We will provide WCC-EC data (Hereinafter referred to as "this data.") subject to your acceptance of these Terms of Use.
 We assume that you have agreed to these Terms of Use when you start using this data (including downloads).

 Article 1 (Use conditions) This data can only be used for research purposes involving information analysis (Including, but not limited to, replication and distribution.
 Hereinafter the same in this article.).
 The same applies to the derived data created based on this data.
 However, this data is not available for commercial use, including the sale of translators trained using this data.